LauraMasterton/perfect-prep/README.md

 ---
 ## Credits
+* I used and modified the Code Institutes code for the hamburger menu in the course contents walkthrough project.
 #### Content
 Content of the website was written by Laura Masterton.
 The recipes were inspired from [Planted in the Kitchen](https://plantedinthekitchen.com/)
 ### Media